 Deputy assistant secretary of the Army for strategy and acquisition reform Alexis Ross said at an annual conference in Washington, DC that their competitors, particularly the Chinese, have already made huge gains in the advanced manufacturing sector.

 The Army has already invested $25 million in an advanced manufacturing center of excellence at the Rock Island Arsenal in Illinois.
-While full operating capacity for the facility won’t be reached until 2021, it’s already open for business and capable of a few advanced manufacturing tasks.
+While the full operating capacity for the facility won’t be reached until 2021, it’s already open for business and capable of a few advanced manufacturing tasks.

 A New Emphasis?

 What this means is that the Army will be looking for new recruits or officers with experience in advanced manufacturing.
 Almost anyone can join the Army, but if you join with a background in advanced manufacturing, you’ll find it much easier to advance and reach positions within this massive organization that can set you up for life.
-Plus, you’ll be on the forefront of new technology and possibly a shift in the way the entire Army operates.
+Plus, you’ll be at the forefront of new technology and possibly a shift in the way the entire Army operates.

 The Pickens Advanced Manufacturing course does more than enough to prepare you for many careers as an entry-level machinist or manufacturing specialist.
 With more inventions coming from the Army that need to be tested and built at large scales, your experience in the advanced manufacturing sector will come in handy.

 Obviously, the Army isn’t for everyone, but the fact that a major branch of the US military is making a point to improve their advanced manufacturing capacities makes it a viable option for many people who wouldn’t think of the Army as their first choice after college.
-If nothing else, a new investment in advanced manufacturing by the armed forces is a sign that these skills and jobs aren’t going away anytime soon.
+If nothing else, new investment in advanced manufacturing by the armed forces is a sign that these skills and jobs aren’t going away anytime soon.